rlaager/docsis/README.md

 Quoting the hex strings will result in a crash.
 Known workaround is to not quote HEX definitions.

 There are compilation problems on old gcc variants, you should get an error similar to: docsis.c: multiple definition of `main'.
 Known workaround is to upgrade to a newer version of gcc.

+If you want to encode as string something similar to ""value"" you need to escape the extra characters.
+Config file value should look like "\"value\"".